Whu-gaozhao/TSTD/README.md

 # TSTD

 ### Introduction
 In this study, we present our novel TSTD model, which exhibits remarkable efficacy and efficiency, addressing the constraints encountered in prior research.
-Diverging from existing approaches that exclusively employ either geometry or RGB data for semantic segmentation, our proposed methodology incorporates both modalities within a unified, two-stage network architecture.
+Diverging from existing approaches that exclusively employ either geometry or RGB data for semantic segmentation, our proposed methodology incorporates both modalities within a unified, two-stage network architecture.
 This integrative approach enables the effective fusion of heterogeneous data features, leading to notable enhancements in semantic segmentation outcomes.
 Moreover, we have devised an innovative and efficient decoder utilizing a lightweight transformer module